 Every day, Florida’s Poison Control Centers receive calls about people who have attempted to harm themselves with a poison.
 Sometimes the individual affected makes the call; other times, these calls come from hospitals or emergency responders.
 Sadly, most fatalities recorded by poison centers involve people who have purposely taken a deadly dose of either a medication or exposed themselves to a chemical.

-According to the Florida Department of Health Injury Prevention Program, more than 500 Floridians die as a result of suicide by poisoning each year.
+According to the Florida Department of Health, several hundred Floridians die as a result of suicide by poisoning each year.
 Poisoning is the third most common form of suicide nationwide, after the use of a gun and suffocation.

 Poison specialists consider any attempt to hurt oneself a mental health emergency, even if the substance taken wasn’t deadly.
 It is critical that anyone who feels the desire to hurt or kill oneself (or who has acted on that desire in any way) gets immediate medical care.

-Callers who need in-depth crisis counseling are referred immediately to the National Suicide Prevention Hotline (1-800-273-TALK) unless they’re at extreme risk; in that case, they’re kept on the line until emergency medical services arrive at the scene.
-The National Suicide Prevention Hotline connects individuals or families to their local community crisis center 24 hours a day, seven days a week, and can make referrals to inpatient resources nearby.
+Callers who need in-depth crisis counseling are referred immediately to the 988 Suicide and Crisis Lifeline unless they’re at extreme risk; in that case, they’re kept on the line until emergency medical services arrive at the scene.
+988 connects individuals or families to their local community crisis center 24 hours a day, seven days a week, and can make referrals to inpatient resources nearby.

 Resources

-For more information about the problem of suicide, visit the National Suicide Prevention Lifeline, the Suicide Prevention Resource Center, Florida Office of Suicide Prevention, or Florida Department of Children & Families-Suicide Prevention.
+For more information about the problem of suicide, visit the 988 Suicide & Crisis Lifeline, the Suicide Prevention Resource Center, Florida Office of Suicide Prevention, or Florida Department of Children & Families-Suicide Prevention.